 I first visited Skye in 1993 when the Skye Bridge was a mere glimmer on the horizon.
 Back then we took the ferry for the short journey from Kyle of Lochalsh to Kyleakin.
 When the Skye Bridge opened in 1995 it used the same crossing and signalled the end of this ferry service.

 I almost don’t want to publish this blog post.
 After spending four amazing days in the Ardnamurchan area I am hesitant to recommend it for fear of it becoming too busy.
 But, as my favourite part of our Scotland holiday how can I not write about it?

 Continue reading Our holiday explorations in and around Ardnamurchan, Lochaber

 Edinburgh Festival Fringe, which takes place each August, is an incredible collection of over 30,000 performances ranging from comedy to music to theatre.
 There’s bound to be something to suit your tastes, however weird and wacky they are.
 Yet with so much on offer, knowing how to tackle the Fringe can be a little daunting for first timers.
 Our family has just returned so I’ve put together some top tips for enjoying your Fringe trip.

 There are so many places I’d love to visit around the world but I don’t have the time or money to travel extensively.
-Fortunately there’s lots to see and do in the UK so I’ve created a bucket list which will keep me busy for the next few years.
+Fortunately there’s lots to see and do in my own country so I’ve created a UK bucket list which will keep me busy for the next few years.

 What better way to cheer up January than with some pictures of the fantastic Scottish beaches we visited on our summer holiday last year.
 I’ve already written posts covering the days we spent on the Isle of Eigg and in Fort William.
 Now it’s time to reminisce over the beaches we visited near Morar and Arisaig, two small villages on the west coast of Scotland.